Brijeshhhh/Tic-tac-toe-game-/README.md

-# Tic-Tac-Toe Game in Java
+# Tic-Tac-Toe Game

-This Java program implements a console-based Tic-Tac-Toe game for two players.
+This program implements a console-based Tic-Tac-Toe game for two players.
 Players can choose their symbols ('X' or 'O') and take turns making moves on a 3x3 grid.

+## In both Java and C++

 ## Features